YubicoLabs/passkey-workshop/docs/docs/mobile-clients/android/getting-started.md

     style={{ width: "50%" }}
 />

+## Building the First App

-And the final step for configuring your machine to build an Android app is to actually build an Android app.
+The final step for configuring your machine to build an Android app is to actually build an Android app.

 Please click on the little play icon in the top left corner of Android Studio, next to the `app` name of your Android app.
+This tells Android Studio to actually build the app and run it in an emulator.

 <img
 src={require('/img/mobile/android/simple-project-first-run.png').default}